bradvatne/reaviz/docs/getting-started/why.md

 And thats how it started...
 As we built out these components we wanted to keep a few basic principles:

-- Provide complete customizability
+- Provide complete customization
 - Ensure the integrity of data and interpretation
 - Ability to handle very large numbers and data sets
-- Make sure it is asthetically appealing
+- Make sure it is aesthetically appealing

 We hope you enjoy our work!